pmahindru/csci4177-group-project/Joel_Kuruvilla_README.md

 ```

 - <!---How---> The code in [npmjs - react-switch](https://www.npmjs.com/package/react-switch) was implemented by copying specifically the code <Switch> tag code to add the toggle swith for this particular page.
-I also followed concepting in adding the onchange and checking status; as they were required anyways, to implement its frontend implementation.
+I also followed conceptually in adding the onchange and checking status; as they were required anyways, to implement its frontend implementation.
 - <!---Why---> [npmjs - react-switch](https://www.npmjs.com/package/react-switch)'s Code was used because it provided a quick, effective and efficient manner in which our team can implement toggle switches into our project.
 - <!---How---> [npmjs - react-switch](https://www.npmjs.com/package/react-switch)'s Code was modified by converting the code to use useStates in being able to pass and save the changes on a React project properly.